A New Family of Bounded Divergence Measures and Application to Signal Detection: Summary and Outlook

+Discriminating between two signals $s_1,s_2$ requires minimizing the error probability between them.
+By Theorem \ref{KBExtend}, there exists priors for which the problem translates into maximizing the divergence for BBD measures.
+For the monochromatic signals discussed above, the distance depends on parameters $(\rho_1,\rho_2,\Delta \omega, \Delta \phi)$.
+We can maximize the distance for a given frequency difference by differentiating with respect to phase difference $\Delta \phi$ \cite{budzynski2008applications}.
+In Fig. \ref{fig:BBDSNR}, we show the variation of maximized BBD for different signal to noise ratios ($\varrho_1,\varrho_2$), for a fixed frequency difference $\Delta \omega=0.01$.
+The intensity map shows different bands which can be used for setting the threshold for signal separation.

+Detecting signal of known form involves minimizing the distance measure over the parameter space of the signal.
+A threshold on the maximum ``distance'' between the signal and filter can be put so that a detection is said to occur whenever the measures fall within this threshold.
+Based on a series of tests, Receiver Operating Characteristic (ROC) curves can be drawn to study the effectiveness of the distance measure in signal detection.
+We leave such details for future work.

-\section{Summary and Outlook}
+\section{\uppercase{Summary and Outlook}}

-In this work we have introduced a new family of bounded divergence measures based on the Bhattacharyya distance.
-We have shown that it belongs to the class of generalized f-divergences and shares all its properties, such as those relating Fishers Information and curvature metric.
+In this work we have introduced a new family of bounded divergence measures based on the Bhattacharyya distance, called bounded Bhattacharyya distance measures.
+We have shown that it belongs to the class of generalized f-divergences and inherits all its properties, such as those relating Fishers Information and curvature metric.
 We have discussed several special cases of our measure, in particular squared Hellinger distance, and studied relation with other measures such as Jensen-Shannon divergence.
-We have also shown the applicability of Bradt and Karl theorem on error probabilities.
-Ours measure is based on the Bhattacharyya coefficient which is useful in computing tight bounds on Bayes error probabilities.
-Although many bounded divergence measures have been studied and used in various applications, no single `metric' is useful in all types of problems studied.
-Our measure with a tunable parameter $\alpha$, can be useful in many practical applications where extremum values are desired such as minimal error, minimal false acceptance/rejection ratio etc. We leave such problems to future studies.
+We have also extended the Bradt Karlin theorem on error probabilities to BBD measure.
+Tight bounds on Bayes error probabilities can be put by using properties of Bhattacharyya coefficient.

+Although many bounded divergence measures have been studied and used in various applications, no single measure is useful in all types of problems studied.
+Here we have illustrated an application to signal detection problem by considering ``distance'' between monochromatic signal and filter buried in white Gaussian noise with differing frequency or amplitude, and comparing it to Fishers Information and Kullback-Leibler divergence.

-\section{Acknowledgements}
+A detailed study with chirp like signal and colored noise occurring in Gravitational wave detection will be taken up in a future study.
+Although our measures have a tunable parameter $\alpha$, here we have focused on a special case with $\alpha =2 $.
+In many practical applications where extremum values are desired such as minimal error, minimal false acceptance/rejection ratio etc, exploring the BBD measure by varying $\alpha$ may be desirable.
+Further, the utility of BBD measures is to be explored in parameter estimation based on minimal disparity estimators and Divergence information criterion in Bayesian model selection \cite{basu1994minimum}.
+However, since the focus of the current paper is introducing a new measure and studying its basic properties, we leave such applications to statistical inference and data processing to future studies.

+\section{\uppercase{Acknowledgements}}